primatejs/primate/README.md

 ## Routing

 Routes map requests to responses.
-Routes are loaded from `routes`.
+They are loaded from `routes`.

 The order in which routes are declared is irrelevant.
-Redeclaring a route (same pathname and same HTTP verb) throws a `RouteError`.
+Redeclaring a route (same pathname and same HTTP verb) throws an error.

 ### Basic GET route